k2view-academy/K2View-Academy/articles/TDM/tdm_configuration/01_tdm_installation.md

 ## Installation guidelines for TDM Package on the Fabric Server

-You can choose to install TDM natively onto an existing Fabric linux instance and then manually install the TDM package, or you can use a Docker instance that includes the TDM package pre-installe
+You can choose to install TDM natively onto an existing Fabric Linux instance and then manually install the TDM package, or you can use a Docker instance that includes the TDM package pre-installe

 To install a TDM package on a Fabric server do the following: